-This part of the administration interface works in a similar way as the "Content structure" tab.
+This part of the administration interface works in much the same way as the "Content structure" tab.
 It basically allows the user to organize and edit nodes.
-However, the "Create here" interface at the bottom will only allow the creation of classes that belong to the "Users" class group.
+However, the "Create new" button in the left, upper corner of the "Sub items" list will only allow the creation of classes that belong to the "Users" class group.